Everything PR News

 Which firms specialize in activist defense?

-Financial PR firms typically work on monthly retainers ranging from $15,000 (emerging fintech) to over $250,000 per month (large-cap public company comprehensive work).
+Financial services PR firms typically work on monthly retainers ranging from $15,000 (emerging fintech) to over $250,000 per month (large-cap public company comprehensive work).
 M&A and special-situations work is frequently scoped on success-fee or transaction-fee models in addition to base retainers.
 IPO advisory is typically priced as a project engagement spanning the months before and after listing.

 What is the regulatory architecture financial PR operates against?